building of foreign company in thailand

 Other services, except those prescribed in the ministerial regulations.”

-It’s significant for foreign companies to carefully review the lists and determine their eligibility to engage in specific business activities.
+It’s significant for a foreign company to carefully review the lists and determine their eligibility to engage in specific business activities.
 The Foreign Business Act also sets out penalties for non-compliance, including fines, imprisonment, and other punitive measures.

 Additionally, foreign companies operating in Thailand are also subject to other relevant laws and regulations, including tax laws, labor laws, company registration requirements, and industry-specific regulations.